Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Addendum: Papers 2021-2022

 \section{Addendum: Papers 2021-2022}

 To conclude our Results section, we would like to report a short addendum on the studies manipulating the robot's genderedness between May 2021 and May 2022.
 To identify the studies in this addendum, we used the same search strings and databases detailed in Section \ref{datacollection} and followed the same selection pipeline discussed in Section \ref{selection_pipeline}.
 However, we did not perform the full process of coding and information extraction described in Section \ref{coding}.
 The present section only aims at indicating the most recent developments in the investigation of robots' genderedness and highlighting whether novel results have been disclosed.
 The short review we performed returned 40 papers, of which 7 met the inclusion criteria after reading the abstract, and only 5 after reading the entire article \cite{forgas2022effects,neuteboom2021people,perugia2021gender,pitardi2022effects,seo2022female}.
-In the following, we briefly introduce these 5 papers and their results.
+In Table \ref{tab:Addendum}, we give more details about these papers.

 Neuteboom and de Graaf (2021) \cite{neuteboom2021people} looked into the effects of robot's genderedness (female and male robot) and task (analytical and social) on the robot's perceived trustworthiness (i.e., capacity trust and moral trust), as well as on its social perception (i.e., agency and communion), and humanness (i.e., human uniqueness and human nature).
-They showed participants a picture of the Pepper robot named Alexander or Alexandra according to the condition, and wearing a pink scarf in the female robot condition and a blue bow tie in the male robot condition.
-After being showed the picture of the robot, participants were asked to read a short task description and rate their perception of the robot in the described task.
-In line with previous studies, the authors did not find not find any significant effect of robot's genderedness and performed task on people's perceptions.
+In line with previous studies, they did not find any significant effect of robot's genderedness and performed task on people's perceptions.